-Quantum computing: The smart person's guide
+Quantum computing: A cheat sheet

 How do I get a quantum computer?

+Quantum computing resources are widely available via cloud services, with vendor-specific frameworks.
+Presently, offerings are available from IBM Q (via Qiskit), while Google has introduced the Cirq framework, though it does not presently have a cloud offering in general availability.
+D-Wave Leap allows approved developers to conduct quantum experiments for free.
+Similarly, Fujitsu offers cloud access to their digital annealer system.

-D-Wave's 2000Q system costs $15 million to buy outright, though notable buyers include Volkswagen Group and Virginia Tech.
-In any event, a quantum computer is not something you are likely to find at your local big-box store.
-However, if your workloads are more general, building and buying a POWER9 deployment is likely a better value.
+For buying systems outright, D-Wave's 2000Q system costs $15 million (Notable buyers include Volkswagen Group and Virginia Tech.).
+A quantum computer is not something you are likely to find at your local big-box store.
+However, if your workloads are more general, building and buying a POWER9 deployment is likely a better value at present.
 Oak Ridge National Laboratory's SUMMIT supercomputer is a POWER9 and NVIDIA Volta-driven system planned at 4600 nodes, with a computational performance in excess of 40 teraflops per node.

 Also see